Cindy Yuen-Zhe Chen

 Artist Statement

-Dismantle / Assemble by Cindy Yuen-Zhe Chen holds stories of tactility told through encounters with the artist’s maternal grandfather’s coins and grandmother’s cultural garments.
+Dismantle / Assemble by Cindy Yuen-Zhe Chen holds stories of tactility told through encounters my artist’s maternal grandfather’s coins and grandmother’s cultural garments.
 By engaging with historical and personal narratives of European colonisation in Southeast Asia, the works examine how we craft meaning from versions of history to shape our understanding of the present.

 Artist Bio